chahuadev/chahua-code-animator/docs/en/PRESENTATION_MODE_STATUS.md

 - [x] Persist Presentation preferences for reuse across desktop sessions (local storage in renderer) and surface the same schema to CLI/inspector tooling.
 - [ ] Document the expanded Presentation settings contract once available (README + README.th + status report).

-> **Settings status:** Shared Settings currently function at roughly **70%** completeness—Typing mode reacts correctly, while Presentation-specific controls are only partially wired.
-Completing the plan above will remove the coupling and stabilise future feature work.
+> **Settings status:** Split settings now operate at roughly **90%** completeness—each mode owns its own panel, inactive panels are hidden, and per-mode persistence is in place.
+The remaining work is automated smoke tests before layering on new Presentation-only controls.
 > **Expected outcome:** Clearer UX (no shared sliders that do nothing), reduced cross-mode bugs, easier addition of Presentation-only options.
 > **Risks:** Requires coordinated UI + IPC refactor; potential regression if old preferences depend on shared keys.
 Mitigate by smoke-testing both modes and keeping legacy keys aliased during migration.